pagopa/terraform-azurerm-v4/IDH/aks_node_pool/README.md

     }
     node_pool_bar = {
-      active = false  # workersbar is standby (min = 0); rotate here on next cycle }
+      active = false  # workersbar is standby (min = 0); rotate here on next cycle version_override = "1.34.2"  # optional override to use a different Kubernetes version than the cluster default }
   }